Skip to content

 return {"status": "active", "uptime": "..."}

-Part 3: Creating Specialized Agents (30 minutes)
+πŸ“ Part 3: Creating a Specialized Agent Ecosystem

-# From [`src/session6/data_agent.py`](https://github.com/fwornle/agentic-ai-nano/blob/main/docs-content/03_mcp-acp-a2a/src/session6/data_agent.py)
+# From [src/session6/data_agent.py](https://github.com/fwornle/agentic-ai-nano/blob/main/docs-content/03_mcp-acp-a2a/src/session6/data_agent.py)

 capabilities = [